French energy giants: Reduce fuel and electricity use now

 One coal-fueled power plant in France remains open.
 The Saint-Avold restart would only be temporary, given the “situation in Ukraine” and the “uncertainty of the energy markets,” radio station RTL France reported Sunday, citing the ministry’s statement.

-No Russian coal will be used and France would still remain bellow 1% of coal-produced electricity, the statement said.
+No Russian coal will be used and France would still remain below 1% of coal-produced electricity, the statement said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.